 Working Papers

-The distinctive traits of early settlers at initial stages of institutional development may be crucial for cultural formation.
-In 1973, the cultural geographer Wilbur Zelinsky postulated this in his doctrine of “first effective settlement”.
+The distinctive traits of early settlers in the initial stages of institutional development may be crucial for cultural formation.
+In 1973, cultural geographer Wilbur Zelinsky postulated this in his doctrine of “first effective settlement.”
 I investigate this doctrine and identify its short and long-run implications for gender norms in the United States.
-I focus on county creation events to capture counties at early stages of cultural and institutional development.
-I capture settlers’ culture using past female labor force participation, women’s suffrage, and financial rights at settlers’ place of origin.
-I document the distinctive characteristics of settlers’ populations and provide suggestive evidence in support of the transmission of gender norms across space and time.
-My results show that women’s labor supply is higher, in both the short and long run, in U.S. counties that historically hosted a larger settler population originating from places with favorable gender attitudes.
-My findings shed new light on the importance of the characteristics of immigrants and their place of origin for cultural formation in hosting societies.
+Focusing on county creation events to capture counties at early stages of cultural and institutional development, I analyze early settlers’ gender norms using historical female labor force participation rates and financial rights at the settlers’ places of origin.
+I document the distinctive characteristics of early settlers’ populations and provide suggestive evidence supporting the transmission of gender norms across space and time.
+The results show that women’s labor supply is higher, both in the short and long run, in US counties that historically hosted larger foreign-born early settler populations from places with favorable gender attitudes.
+I provide evidence for four reinforcing mechanisms that explain this persistence: foundational influence during critical junctures, demographic dominance, intergenerational cultural transmission, and political dominance.
+These findings shed new light on the importance of the characteristics of immigrants and their places of origin for cultural formation in host societies.

 Mention: Marginal Revolution